 The “Big Five” is a term that is used to refer to the 5 African animals that early big game hunters considered most difficult and dangerous animals to hunt on foot in Africa.
 These animals include the African elephant, lion, leopard, Cape buffalo, and rhinoceros.

-Unlike the lions the leopard are almost always found alone.
+Unlike the lions, leopards are almost always found alone.
 They are the most elusive of the big five since they mostly hunt during the night.
 The best time to find them is very early in the morning or at night.
 During the day you need to look carefully for these animals who usually can be found partially camouflaged in the undergrowth or behind a tree.

-The buffalo are perhaps the most dangerous to humans among the big five.
+The buffalo is perhaps the most dangerous to humans among the big five.
 Buffalos are very protective and territorial and when threatened they are known to charge with astonishing speed.
 The buffalo are mostly found in groups and large herds.
-They spend most of their times grazing the savanna and flood plains.
-When approached the dominant bulls would tend to take an aggressive vigilant stand while the other adults gather around the calves to protect them.
+They spend most of their times grazing the savanna and floodplains.
+When approached the dominant bulls will tend to take an aggressive vigilant stand while the other adults gather around the calves to protect them.